-I am not a gardener of any kind, but I always found hanging baskets to be a beautiful way to display flowers and plants.
+I always found hanging baskets to be a beautiful way to display flowers and plants.
 They add a variety of color and fragrance to areas of your home, like a balcony, porch or patio, that might otherwise be plain and boring.

 Why Are Hanging Vegetable Gardens a Great Idea?

-By having a vertical vegetable garden you can also avoid pests since your vegetables are elevated and not planted in the ground.
+With hanging vegetable gardens, you utilize vertical space, whether you choose to have one basket or multi-tiered baskets; and you also avoid pests since your vegetables are elevated and not planted in the ground.

 You just need to have a sturdy, overhead anchor point, like a ceiling joist, post or wall stud and the right hardware, like a ceiling hook, extension S-hook, hanger bracket, etc.